-Pass 5 consists of a least cost dispatch of Fixed Block Units, Importss, Exports, virtual supply, virtual load, Demand Side Resources and non-Fixed Block Units committed to meet Bid Load, based where appropriate on offer prices as mitigated in Pass 1.
+Pass 5 consists of a least cost dispatch of Fixed Block Units, Importss, Exports, Virtual Supply, Virtual Load, Demand Side Resources and non-Fixed Block Units committed to meet Bid Load, based where appropriate on offer prices as mitigated in Pass 1.
 Fixed Block Units are treated as dispatchable on a flexible basis.
 LBMPs used to settle the Day-Ahead Market are calculated from this dispatch.
 The Shadow Prices used to compute Day-Ahead Market clearing prices for Regulation Service and for Operating Reserves in Rate Schedules 3 and 4 of this ISO Services Tariff are also calculated from this dispatch.
-Final schedules for all Imports, Exports, virtual supply, virtual load, Demand Side Resources and non-Fixed Block Units in the Day-Ahead Market are calculated from this dispatch.
+Final schedules for all Imports, Exports, Virtual Supply, Virtual Load, Demand Side Resources and non-Fixed Block Units in the Day-Ahead Market are calculated from this dispatch.

-Pass 6 consists of a least cost dispatch of all Day-Ahead committed Resources, Imports, Exports, virtual supply, virtual load, based where appropriate on offer prices as mitigated in Pass 1, with the schedules of all Fixed Block Units committed in the final step of Pass 1 blocked on at maximum Capacity.
+Pass 6 consists of a least cost dispatch of all Day-Ahead committed Resources, Imports, Exports, Virtual Supply, Virtual Load, based where appropriate on offer prices as mitigated in Pass 1, with the schedules of all Fixed Block Units committed in the final step of Pass 1 blocked on at maximum Capacity.
 Final schedules for Fixed Block Units in the Day-Ahead Market are calculated from this dispatch.

-17.1.3 LBMP Calculation Method

-System marginal costs will be utilized in an ex ante computation to produce Day-Ahead and Real-Time LBMP bus prices using the following equations.

-The LBMP at bus i can be written as:

-i = R + Li + Ci

-Where:

-i = LBMP at bus i in $/MWh

-R = the system marginal price at the Reference Bus

-= Marginal Losses Component of the LBMP at bus i which is the marginal cost of losses at bus i relative to the Reference Bus

-= Congestion Component of the LBMP at bus i which is the marginal cost of

-Congestion at bus i relative to the Reference Bus

-The Marginal Losses Component of the LBMP at any bus i within the NYCA is calculated using

-the equation:

-= (DFi-- - 1) R

-Where:

-DFi = delivery factor for bus i to the system Reference Bus and:

-DFi = 1 -

-Where:

-L = system losses; and

-Pi = injection at bus i

-The Congestion Component of the LBMP at bus i is calculated using the equation:

-Where:

-K = the set of Constraints;

-GFik = Shift Factor for bus i on Constraint k in the pre- or post-

-Contingency case which limits flows across that Constraint (the Shift Factor measures the incremental change in flow on Constraint k, expressed in per unit, for an increment of injection at bus i and a corresponding withdrawal at the Reference Bus); and

-k = the Shadow Price of

-Constraint k expressed in $/MWh, provided however, this Shadow Price shall not exceed the Transmission Shortage Cost.

-Substituting the equations for and into the first equation yields:

-i= R+ (DFi- 1)R - GFik k

-k Є K

-LBMPs will be calculated for the Day-Ahead and the Real-Time Markets.
-In the Day-Ahead Market, the three components of the LBMP at each location will be calculated from the SCUC results and posted for each of the twenty four (24) hours of the next day.
-The Real-Time LBMPs will be calculated and posted for each execution of RTD.

 17.1.4 Determination of Transmission Shortage Cost

 The Transmission Shortage Cost represents the limit on system costs associated with efficient dispatch to meet a particular Constraint.
 It is the maximum Shadow Price that will be used in calculating LBMPs.
 The Transmission Shortage Cost is set at $4000 / MWh.